Consensys/doc.teku/docs/Concepts/Slashing-Protection.md

 ### Between Teku nodes

-If moving a validator from one Teku node to another, then you can migrate the slash protection file as well.
+If moving a validator from one Teku node to another, you can migrate the slash protection file as well.

 For example to move the file from node A to node B:

 * Stop Teku node A and confirm the process has fully exited and won't be restarted.
 * Remove the the validator key from node A, for example from the [`--validators-key-files`](../Reference/CLI/CLI-Syntax.md#validators-key-file) option.
 * Copy the file from `<nodeA-data-path>/validators/slashprotection/` to `<nodeB-data-path>/validators/slashprotection/`.
 * Start node B with the migrated validator key.
 * Restart node A if required.

 ### From a non-Teku node

 If moving a validator from a different client to Teku, [create a new slash protection file] by manually setting the values based on the validator's last signing details.